Livingston Farmers Market

 Please read our FAQs first if you're interested in a booth!

 Dogs and smoking are prohibited.
 There is a city ordinance stating that dogs are not allowed at the park during events without a special permit.
 Since cars heat up very quickly on hot days, please leave your dogs in the comfort of your home.
+Unfortunately, we can no longer allow balloons at the Livingston Farmers Market due to the hazard to the wildlife in the park, lagoon and river.

 Sponsoring a Special Day or music at the farmers market is a great opportunity to link your organization's name with the Livingston Farmers Market.
 You can help build community and promote your business.
 Contact Miranda at the office or download the sponsorship flyer on the right for more information.
 You can even propose your own Special Day theme if you don't see one you like!